Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 If you are looking to buy one, you might be overwhelmed by all the options.
 How do you know which is the best siphon coffee brewer for your kitchen and brewing needs?
 This guide will tell you what you need to know, what to consider when purchasing, and point you toward what we think is the best siphon brewer on the market: the Hario Technica Syphon Coffee Maker.

-Our 5 best vacuum coffee makers
+Our 5 best siphon coffee makers

-What is a vacuum coffee maker?
+What is a siphon coffee maker?

 The method grabbed many people’s attention following this 2010 episode of the TV series Breaking Bad, in which chemist Gale Boetticher shows colleague Walter White the office coffee maker he has set up in the spiffy new meth lab provided by their crime boss: